seantomburke/sitemapper/CONTRIBUTING.md

 ## Contributing

-The files to modify are under the `src` folder. `src/assets` are JavaScript files written in es6 that get compiled through babel into `lib/sitemapper.js`.
+The files to modify are under the `src` folder. `src/assets` are JavaScript files written in JavaScript that get compiled through babel into `lib/sitemapper.js`.

 ### Build